Canadian Rockies – Banff/Lake Louise

 Athabasca Glacier looking up at Columbia Icefield

 After your icefield adventure continue north.
+Wilcox Pass is the next stop (and another hiking option).
 Athabasca falls is the next notable stop – the falls are not extremely high but there is a massive amount of water pouring through.

-For dinner you can head into Jasper village and eat at Syrah’s, Jasper Brewing company, Tekerra, or cook at your cabin.
+For dinner you can head into Jasper village and eat at The Maligne Range, Harvest Food and Drink, Terra, Aalto, or Jasper Brewing Company.

 Note Jasper is a “dark sky preserve” – be sure and get out and look at the stars after dark.